inayatullahamin/inayatullahamin.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
 description: Below are the courses I have taught.
 Click each course to expand and view syllabus, slides, student projects, and other resources.
+For meeting, please <a href="https://events.development.asia/learning-events/winners-2023-adb-iea-innovative-policy-research-award">book your time here.
 nav: true
 nav_order: 4
 ---